gadomski/www.gadom.ski/_posts/2017-01-19-cropping-and-merging-with-pdal.md

 ## Merging

 Merging these cropped files into one big deliverable is even simpler with `pdal merge`.
-I still like to use a makefile rule, for repeatability:
+I still like to use a make rule, for repeatability:

 ```
 laz/2013-05-01-StudyArea1.laz: $(CROPPED)